Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Wings Over America

-Children need to be unmarried, up to age 22.
-They also must have graduated or be graduating seniors of an accredited high school or equivalent homeschool.
+Children must be unmarried and no older than 23.
+They also must be seniors from an accredited high school or equivalent homeschool.
 They may use the award at trade or technical schools, colleges, and universities, and must be at full-time status.

 Website for more information and to apply for this scholarship: link